dimkinv/performance-workshop/README.md

 ## Activating HTTP/2
 In order to activate HTTP/2 on the nginx server we first need to add TLS certificate to it.
 The reason behind it is because HTTP/2 only works over secured connection.

 In the project folders under `/cert` you will find the certificate files.
+We need these files to be configured inside nginx configurations.
-Please change the `default.cfg` file to the following:
+Please change the `/default.conf` file to the following:
 ```
 server {
     listen       443 ssl;